pdevito3/craftsman/README.md

 #### Auditable Entities

-If you'd like, you can set your entities to be auditable by having them inherit from `AuditableEntity`.
-When in use, any entity that uses this inheritance will gain four new fields :
+If you'd like, you can set your entities to be auditable by setting the `Auditable` option to true.
+This will have the entity inherit from `AuditableEntity`.
+When in use, any entity that uses this inheritance will gain four new fields:

 * CreatedBy: The username of the user who created the record
 * CreatedOn: The DateTime that the record was created